finos/FDC3/docs/intents/ref/ViewMessages.md

 ## Example

-Request to display messages for a specific ticker:
+Request display of messages relating to a specific `fdc3.instrument` (representing a ticker):
 ```js
 const searchCriteria = {
     type: "fdc3.searchCriteria",